What are Deadlocks in Teradata?

 Is Teradata always respecting the LOCKING Modifier?

-Teradata can upgrade the locks if required.
+Teradata can upgrade locks as needed.

 Where can I see the system-wide deadlocks?